brndnmtthws/brndn-io/content/posts/startup-ideas/index.md

 It's always worth getting buzz if possible.
 If you can get media attention, or get to the front page of top of Hacker News or Product Hunt, it becomes _much_ easier to start a company.
 Once your brand, product, or name is in the general consciousness of the startup community, everything gets easier.

-Getting buzz without spending money is more of an art than a science.
-It's about having the right timing, the right messaging, and offering something people want.
+Getting buzz without spending money is weird and inconsistent.
+Sometimes a launch hits because the angle is obvious and people immediately want the thing, and sometimes it goes nowhere for reasons that are hard to pin down.

 Unusual strategies can work wonders.
 Coinbase grew by giving away small amounts of Bitcoin to new users when crypto was still obscure.
 Loom used creative demo videos that went viral.
 Notion deliberately limited access early on, creating a sense of exclusivity that had people begging for invites.